zjamnik/WNtoEmail/README.md

     "emailToAddress": "",                   // Email where to send your eBooks "emailFromAddress": "",                 // Important for Kindle deliveries, make sure you have it added in Kindle settings
-    "emailProvider": "",                    // Gmail works fine, just need to set up 2FA and an app password "emailUsername": "",                    // Usernam to your email account "emailPassword": "",                    // Password to your email account "emailAttachments": 25,                 // How many eBooks to attach to a single email "supportedHosting": {                   // Enum to show which WebNovel host sites are supported, NOT configurable
+    "emailProvider": "",                    // Gmail works fine, just need to set up 2FA and an app password "emailUsername": "",                    // Username to your email account "emailPassword": "",                    // Password to your email account "emailAttachments": 25,                 // How many eBooks to attach to a single email "supportedHosting": {                   // Enum to show which WebNovel host sites are supported, NOT configurable